Why CFO Scrutiny Is Rising in Enterprise AI Deals

 A CFO challenging an AI investment may be protecting the company from disconnected tools, duplicated capabilities, unmanaged recurring costs, underused licenses, and pilots that never become productive operating systems.

-The best sellers anticipate that responsibility.
+Strong sellers anticipate that responsibility.

 They help their champions explain not only why the technology works, but why the investment deserves continued funding, what outcome it should create, what must happen to produce that outcome, and how the company will determine whether it succeeded.